-I would like to introduce you to Brenda Morgan, an experienced globetrotter who has joined us on a number of rides in Australia, including The Tassie Tiger Trail and the Howqua River Ride.
-We caught up with Brenda recently to find out more about her life and the role horses play in it.
+I would like to introduce you to Brenda Morgan, an experienced globetrotter who has joined us on a number of rides in Australia, including the Howqua River Ride and the Tassie Tiger Trail (sadly no longer available).
+We caught up with Brenda to find out more about her life and the role horses play in it.

 This is her story in her own words…

 I began riding very young at about 3 or 4 years of age at my local riding school then in Jandakot.
 The owner, Dick Avery, was a course clerk at the races during the week and to teach kids to ride he would mount us on either grey ‘Rusty’ or dun ‘Boy’, both small ponies, and lead us off his 16hh clerk horse, Mercury.

 We then ventured out with the rest of the ride through the Pines and as we gained confidence he would call up down up down to teach us to trot.
 I absolutely loved it from the start.
 I know I drove my Mum so crazy on Saturdays with my continuous “What time is it?
 Can we go riding now?”

 As I graduated to larger horses I became more addicted and with friends from school, starting showing and competing with my own horses.

 When I began my Nursing training horses took a back seat for a few years but in 1981 I missed horses too much and bought an Arabian filly, Angelique.
 She really taught me the value of the horse and rider connection.
 Family time pressures 14 years later forced me to sell her but fortunately it was only down the road and to a very good friend who loved her like I did and had her until her death a few years ago.